trackme518/trick-the-ear-spatial-audio-engine/README.md

 * [Jasio host](https://github.com/mhroth/jasiohost) - ASIO SDK (Windows) - tested, works
 * [JCoreAudio](https://github.com/trackme518/JCoreAudio) CoreAudio SDK (MacOS) - untested (my modified fork to support MacOS Silicone)
 * [jnajack](https://github.com/jaudiolibs/jnajack) - Linux Audio SDK, untested (probably does not work)

-### Windows
-Tested on Windows 11.
-It should work out of the box.
-Just double-click the ".exe" file.
-If you are using an antivirus such as Windows Defender, it will show a warning - you can safely click "More info" and choose "Run anyway".
-Next time it should run without warning.
-Allow the program in your firewall for both private and public connections.

-### MacOS
-Apple forces developers to pay each year just to distribute signed apps - I don't like this.
-What you can do:
-* open terminal
-* run `xattr -d com.apple.quarantine /path/to/YourApp.app` that will remove the quarantine flag.

-Other alternative is to:
-* Righ-click the app
-* Click open, confirm the dialogue

 ## Acknowledgments
 Special thank you to: